RPTools-org/ThunderbirdPlus/addon/doc/How to translate.md

 If you want to become a new member of the tim translation of Thunderbird+ you're welcome!

+Note: For the addon documentations, it is not recommended to use the Spanish and Portuguese versions as bases for a new translation, they have an old structure.
+Documentation in English and French are the most recent.

 # How to translate the Thunderbird+ addon in other language? #

 It is very easy!